dipakhc/CodingAssignment/README.md

 }

 Repsponse Code:

-200 Success
+200+ For Success

-400+ Data validation.
+400+ for Data validation error.

 500 Error.